1nVitr0/.dotfiles/README.md

 It is recommended not to touch the encrypted dotfiles before a pull, as changes in encrypted files are very hard to track using git.
 The update script will automatically ask for manual intervention on merge conflicts.

-After adding changes, the upstream can be updated using the normal git commit / push workflow.
+After adding changes, the upstream can be updated using the normal git `commit` / `push` workflow.

 ## Profiles

 During installation you will be prompted for profiles.
-Profiles are user-, machine- or organisation specific dotfile packages.
-You can select any number of profiles and all will be applied in order, overriding the global config as well as any profiles before it.

-You will also be asked to set a default profile, which is the last profile applied independent of the order of the other profiles.
-You are always able to switch the main profile used using:
+Profiles are user-, machine- or organization specific dotfile packages.
+They have the same structure as the root repository but override the base dotfiles.
+T switch between profiles, the following command can be used:

 ```
 .dotfiles/switch